How Does Hot Weather Affect Your Car?

 scrap-car-removal

 If you’re Canadian, you know that winter has always been famous for being rough on us.
-However, over the past few years, wildfires have taken their toll on our province, and many of them have started due to sweltering weather temperatures.
-If you’re wondering what signs and symptoms you should be on the lookout for, read on.
+However, over the past few years, wildfires have taken their toll on our country.
+Particularly in British Columbia and Alberta (the Westcoast).

-An overheating engine can give subtle indications prior to overheating, or it can simply hit suddenly and without warning, right out of the blue.
+An overheating engine can give subtle indications prior to overheating.
+However, it can also simply hit suddenly and without warning.
 The important thing is to know what to do when you vehicle overheats, so that you can help contain any potential fire.

-What Do I Do If My Engine Overheats?
+What Do I Do If My Car Engine Overheats?

 Carefully and slowly, open your hood.
 Then, check your coolant levels (do this carefully as your engine is burning hot presently) and if they are low, add some.
 If you don’t have any coolant on hand, using water will suffice.

 Do you notice that starting your car in the winter months is usually harder than in warmer months?
-That’s because the battery’s chemicals are altered by extreme temperatures.
+That’s because the battery’s chemicals are altered by extreme temperatures, whether it’s cold and especially when it’s hot.

-Canadians know that our cars go through a lot with our drastic and sudden weather changes.
+Vancouverites know that our cars go through a lot with our drastic, sudden, and unpredictable weather changes.
 From harsh winters at –20 degrees Celsius, to smoldering hot summer months where temperatures climb above 42 degrees Celsius.
 While your car may be harder to start in the winter, it can also have other issues due to temperature changes in the summer.

 scrap-car-removal-services

 Why?
 Because warm weather causes changes to how the chemical within your battery operates.
-Not only that, but the load applied to your battery is greatly increased due to the use of air conditioning, fans, using power windows, etc. Make sure your battery is in good working order before the summer weather hits.
+Additionally, the load applied to your battery is greatly increased due to the increased use of accessories like air conditioning, fans, power windows, etc. Make sure your battery is in good working order before the summer weather hits.

 scrap-car-buying

 Rubber and heat have historically never been a good combination.
 When you heat up rubber, it gets softer and more pliable.
-This can cause a host of problems when you’re driving on hot pavement, in hot weather, during the summer months.
+This can cause a host of problems when you’re driving on hot pavement, in hot weather, during a Metro Vancouver heat wave in August.

 fluid-check

-It’s important to have your oil changed and topped up, your coolant checked, and ensure you have washer fluid to keep your windshield free and clear of dried-up dead bugs.
-The last one may not impact your vehicle’s performance, but it does make for an unpleasant view on the many road trips you’ll be taking this summer.
+It’s important to have your oil changed and topped up and to have your coolant checked.
+Also, you’ll want to ensure that you have washer fluid to keep your windshield free and clear of debris like all the bugs you’ll hit on your road trips this summer.
+The last one may not impact your vehicle’s performance, but it does make for an unpleasant view!

 car-care-vancouver